PROTECTING ASSETS, including THE FAMILY HOME

 The Deed of Trust will give the trustees powers to deal with your home and tell them what they can and cannot do with it.
 These powers tend to be widely worded to that the trustees can decide what is appropriate at the time.

-Usually the beneficiaries in the trust will be you during your lifetime and your children on your death but all cases are different and members of our ARCS team will go through the options with you.
+Usually the beneficiaries in the trust will be you during your lifetime and your children on your death but all cases are different and members of our Private client team will go through the options with you.

 The terms of your own trust will ensure that when you die (or when you no longer need to use the house yourself) your home passes to those you wish to benefit from it.

 It is important to note that under current tax rules using a Home Protection Trust will not remove the value of your home from your estate for Inheritance Tax purposes (even if it is transferred into the trust more than 7 years prior to your death.)